SUMMER 2018 / FALL 2018 OPEN CALL BEGINS OCTOBER 13TH

 5) List of work stating title, material,dimensions, date

-WINTER '18 RESIDENCY IS FROM JANUARY 4TH THROUGH APRIL 6TH
+FALL '18 RESIDENCY IS FROM SEPTEMBER 6TH THROUGH DECEMBER 6TH

 You must be 23 years old or older and not currently enrolled in any undergraduate or graduate degree program.